Multivariate Gaussian Approximation for Random Forest via Region-based Stabilization: Abstract

 \section{Abstract}

-We derive Gaussian approximation bounds for random forest predictions based on a set of training points given by a Poisson process, under fairly mild regularity assumptions on the data generating process.
-Our approach is based on the key observation that the random forest predictions satisfy a certain geometric property called \emph{region-based stabilization}.
-In the process of developing our results for the random forest, we also establish a probabilistic result, which might be of independent interest, on multivariate Gaussian approximation bounds for general functionals of Poisson process that are region-based stabilizing.
+We derive Gaussian approximation bounds for $k$-Potential Nearest Neighbor ($k$-PNN) based random forest predictions based on a set of training points given by a Poisson process under fairly mild regularity assumptions on the data generating process.
+Our approach is based on the key observation that $k$-PNN based random forest predictions satisfy a certain geometric property called \emph{region-based stabilization}.
+We also compare the rates with those of $k$-nearest neighbor-based random forests, highlighting a form of universality in our result.
+In the process of developing our results, we also establish a probabilistic result on multivariate Gaussian approximation bounds for general functionals of Poisson process that are region-based stabilizing.
 This general result makes use of the Malliavin-Stein method, and is potentially applicable to various related statistical problems.